yugabyte/yugabyte-db/docs/content/v1.3/deploy/public-clouds/aws/manual-deployment.md

 export PEM=~/.ssh/yb-dev-aws-2.pem

 # We’ll assume this user has sudo access to mount drives that will
-# be used as data directories for Yugabyte DB, install xfs (or ext4
+# be used as data directories for YugabyteDB, install xfs (or ext4
 # or some reasonable file system), update system ulimits etc.
 #
 # If those steps are done differently and your image already has